-About Cathy and Juan’s ministry
+About Cathy Chang’s and Juan Lopez’s ministry

-From their home base in Manila, Philippines, Cathy Chang and Juan Lopez will help global partners address issues of migration and human trafficking.
+From their home base in Manila, Philippines, Cathy Chang and Juan Lopez help global partners address issues of migration and human trafficking.
 The UN’s International Labor Organization estimates 21 million people are victims of coerced labor and/or forced sexual exploitation.
 While human trafficking is a worldwide problem, countries in Asia are increasingly vulnerable.
 Cathy and Juan will work with Asian churches and non-governmental organizations to help coordinate efforts related to the scourge of modern-day slavery.
-They will also resource various programs of the Presbyterian Mission Agency and US congregations concerned about the issue.
+They will also resource various programs of the Presbyterian Mission Agency and U.S. congregations concerned about the issue.

 Almost two-thirds of the world’s inhabitants are clustered in Asia and the surrounding Pacific region.
 While Christianity is the faith of a small minority of people in this vast area, the church is growing in places like China, Korea, the Philippines, Taiwan, and Vietnam.
 In recent years, much of the region has experienced economic expansion, but many Asians have not shared in this prosperity.
-The Presbyterian Church (U.S.A.) joins with Asian partners as they proclaim Christ’s good news and confront issues such as climate change, food security, health care, and education as well as human trafficking.
+The Presbyterian Church (U.S.A.) joins with Asian partners as they proclaim Christ’s good news and confront issues such as climate change, food security, health care, education and human trafficking.

-About Cathy and Juan
+About Cathy Chang and Juan Lopez

-They carry a deep concern for those whose hope for a better life for themselves and their families have been dashed by human traffickers.
+They carry a deep concern for those whose hopes for a better life for themselves and their families have been dashed by human traffickers.
 “I pray the Lord would lead and guide us as we address migration and human trafficking by participating in God’s work to redeem economic systems of exploitation and exchange them for life-giving opportunities and education, while tending to the healing of peoples’ bodies and spirits,” Cathy says.

 Cathy and Juan discovered each other and their enduring passion for mission in 2002 while serving in Egypt as young adults.
-Cathy was working with the PC(USA)’s Young Adult Volunteer program, and Juan was serving with Chrétienne en Orient (Christians in Action in the East), a mission agency supported by French Protestants.
+Cathy was working with the PC(USA)’s Young Adult Volunteer (YAV) program, and Juan was serving with Chrétienne en Orient (Christians in Action in the East), a mission agency supported by French Protestants.

-“In Egypt we started dating and dreamed about the possibilities of serving in mission together,” Cathy says.
-A long engagement ensued with Cathy returning to the United States and eventually attending seminary and Juan returning to France to begin a career in social work.
+“In Egypt, we started dating and dreamed about the possibilities of serving in mission together,” Cathy says.
+A long engagement ensued, with Cathy returning to the United States and eventually attending seminary, and Juan returning to France to begin a career in social work.